opensoldat/polyworks/pwinstall/ReadMe.txt

 Credits:

-programmed by Anna Zajaczkowski in Visual Basic 6 updated version by Jacob Lindberg (Fryer) original PolyWorks concept and ideas by Michal Zajaczkowski graphics by Michal Zajaczkowski and Anna Zajaczkowski, based on Soldat style new icon by VirtualTT
+created by Anna Zajaczkowski in Visual Basic 6 updated version by Jacob Lindberg (Fryer) and Gregor A. Cieslak (Shoozza) original PolyWorks concept and ideas by Michal Zajaczkowski graphics by Michal Zajaczkowski and Anna Zajaczkowski, based on Soldat style new icon by VirtualTT